FlintSH/Flare/README.md

 - Setting storage quotas and file size limits for users
 - Defining upload rules and restrictions
 - Configuring registration options and user permissions
-- Customizing the site’s appearance and branding
+- Customizing the site's appearance and branding
 - Managing advanced settings like custom CSS and HTML

 For more details on each setting, visit the [Docs](https://flare.fl1nt.dev) (coming soon).